AABearBots/First-Closed-Doors-Competition/README.md

 At this early stage, the AA Platform and the trading bot templates solve several of the main issues around algorithmic trading:

 * Infrastructure to run bots in the cloud;
-* Crucial historical and live trades and volumes data;
+* Crucial historical and live trades data;
 * Connection with exchanges, placement and handling of orders.

 This leaves the Dev Team free to focus in the creative side of things: coming up with and implementing a trading strategy.